-Table 4-41: Maximum AU size
+Table 4-42: Maximum AU size

-Application Notes:

-The host should use the maximum AU Size (4 MB) to determine host buffer size.
+Application Notes: The host should determine host buffer size based on total busy time of 4MB and the card supported class.
 The host can treat multiple AUs combined as one unit.

-ERASE_SIZE
+• ERASE_SIZE

 This 16-bit field indicates N{ERASE} .
 When N{ERASE} numbers of AUs are erased, the timeout value is specified by ERASE_TIMEOUT (Refer to ERASE_TIMEOUT).
 The host should determine proper number of AUs to be erased in one operation so that the host can indicate progress of erase operation.
 If this field is set to 0, the erase timeout calculation is not supported.